elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-significant-in-public-health.md

 url: /learn/health-studies/questions/how-is-years-of-potential-life-lost-ypll-calculated-and-why-is-it-significant-in-public-health
 score: -1.0
 related_article1:
-    id: 163242
+    id: 163068
     title: >-
-        How is the Population Attributable Proportion (PAR%) calculated, and what assumptions does it rely on?
+        How is prevalence calculated, and what does it indicate about a population?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-the-population-attributable-proportion-par-calculated-and-what-assumptions-does-it-rely-on
+    url: /learn/health-studies/questions/how-is-prevalence-calculated-and-what-does-it-indicate-about-a-population
 related_article2:
-    id: 163325
+    id: 163071
     title: >-
-        What is the difference between fixed and dynamic populations in epidemiology?
+        How do prevalence and incidence differ in terms of existing and new cases?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-difference-between-fixed-and-dynamic-populations-in-epidemiology
+    url: /learn/health-studies/questions/how-do-prevalence-and-incidence-differ-in-terms-of-existing-and-new-cases
 related_article3:
-    id: 163344
+    id: 163245
     title: >-
-        Why is the Population Attributable Proportion (PAR%) important for public health interventions?
+        How do cause-specific and age-specific rates differ, and why are they important in risk assessment?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-the-population-attributable-proportion-par-important-for-public-health-interventions
+    url: /learn/health-studies/questions/how-do-causespecific-and-agespecific-rates-differ-and-why-are-they-important-in-risk-assessment
 related_article4:
-    id: 163344
+    id: 163066
     title: >-
-        Why is the Population Attributable Proportion (PAR%) important for public health interventions?
+        Why is it crucial to use the correct denominator when calculating a proportion?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-the-population-attributable-proportion-par-important-for-public-health-interventions
+    url: /learn/health-studies/questions/why-is-it-crucial-to-use-the-correct-denominator-when-calculating-a-proportion
 related_article5:
-    id: 163286
+    id: 163341
     title: >-
-        What are the limitations of using crude rates in epidemiological studies?
+        How is a 2x2 table constructed for epidemiologic data, and what information does it provide?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-limitations-of-using-crude-rates-in-epidemiological-studies
+    url: /learn/health-studies/questions/how-is-a-2x2-table-constructed-for-epidemiologic-data-and-what-information-does-it-provide
 ---

 &nbsp;